-So this sent me on a mission to find out about Carbon and Activated Carbon because I sell what I call ‘Old Forest Carbon’, which is essentially old forest tree bark that has been slowly composting away for hundreds of years beneath a river bed that was dug up for sand mining.
-I wanted to know if this Old Forest Carbon was of any value to your soil and how it differed from Activated Carbon.
+This sent me on a mission to find out about Carbon and Activated Charcoal because I sell what I call ‘Old Forest Carbon’, which is essentially old forest tree bark that has been slowly composting away for hundreds of years beneath a river bed that was dug up for sand mining.
+I wanted to know if this Old Forest Carbon was of any value to your soil and how it differed from Activated Charcoal

 The Carbon Cycle